Food Wars: Why Lahori Nihari Is Objectively Superior to Karachi Nihari

 2. Meat That Melts in Your Mouth

-Lahori nihari is cooked low and slow, often overnight, until the beef shank is so tender it practically surrenders to your spoon.
-Karachi nihari, while tasty, often prioritizes spice over softness.
+Lahori Nihari is cooked low and slow, often overnight, until the beef shank is so tender it practically surrenders to your spoon.
+Karachi Nihari, while tasty, often prioritizes spice over softness.
 And let’s be real, what good is nihari if the meat fights back?

 3. The Legendary Tarka

 Here’s where Lahore flexes.
-Right before serving, Lahori nihari gets a desi ghee tarka (tempered oil), a sizzling splash of ghee infused with garlic and spices poured on top.
+Right before serving, Lahori Nihari gets a desi ghee tarka (tempered oil), a sizzling splash of ghee infused with garlic and spices poured on top.
 The aroma alone could make a grown man tear up.

 In Karachi, you’ll find ghee too, but Lahoris treat it like an art form.
 That final flourish is what elevates the dish from great to unforgettable.